Disclosure Based on TCFD

 ■

-To establish the above goals and verify the resilience of our strategy, we have initiated a scenario analysis in line with the framework of the TCFD recommendations.
+To establish the above goals and verify the resilience of our strategy, we have conducted a scenario analysis in line with the framework of the TCFD recommendations.

-This fiscal year, we are conducting the following activities in the mobility energy business and part of the energy solution business, which account for a large proportion of our financial performance and contribute significantly to CO2 emission reductions.
+The scenario analysis was conducted as follows, targeting the Mobility Energy Business and part of the Energy Solution Business, which account for a large proportion of our financial performance and contribute significantly to avoided CO2 emissions.

 ■